Willistown Troop 78

 Kandersteg International Scout Centre, Switzerland

-Kandersteg International Scout Centre is the global center of the World Organization of the Scout Movement (WOSM).
-The Centre began in 1923 with Lord Baden-Powell, who, after the first World Scout Jamboree, had a dream about a place where all scouts from all over the world could meet.
+Kandersteg International Scout Centre (KISC) is the global center of the World Organization of the Scout Movement (WOSM).
+The Centre began in 1923 with Lord Baden-Powell, who, after the first World Scout Jamboree, had a dream about a place where scouts from all over the world could meet.
 His dream came true with the opening of the scout center in Kandersteg.

 Philmont Scout Ranch

-Located in Cimarron New Mexico, the ranch covers 214 square miles, with backcountry trails for horses and hiking.
+Located in Cimarron New Mexico, the ranch covers over 200 square miles, with backcountry trails for horses and hiking.
 The ranch includes plains, valleys, and mountains, with the showpiece being Mount Baldy at over 12,000 feet.
 The scouts and leaders plan their own route and spend 10 days in the backcountry exploring the wilds of New Mexico.
 They often include a hike to the summit of Baldy for the spectacular views and pictures of a lifetime.